kih00/dreamer4-jax/README.md

 ## Interactive Dynamics
 - need to make sure we are handling multiple modalities correctly, where latent tokens can read from everything but other tokens can only attend amongst tokens with the same modality

 Did a fair amount of debugging to improve generations.
 The way I was doing sampling was incorrect, now the quality is a lot better.
 We need a variable step size to account for the signal level.

-Now, we are fairly sure the generation is working.
+Now, we are fairly sure the generation is working since we're able to get almost pixel perfect predictions on the bouncing square dataset.